cmd-source/MS2-Sights/README.md

 - As a user coming to the site I want
     - I want to see the experiences that others had before me.
     - I want to see the choice of the sights around Ireland.
+    - I would want an idea of the sights that the website is promoting (images in the gallery)
     - I would want to be able to contact the sites owners easily.
     - I want individual/family price rates for the travel/tour packages.
     - I want to have ease in navigating the site.
 I should be easy from the moment I land on the homepage to locate and book a guided tour or to see the sites around Ireland.